wischmcj/canopyHydrodynamics/README.md

+Z
 # canhydro
-This repository houses a bare bones script relating to 'A LiDAR-driven pruning algorithm to delineate canopy drainage areas of stemflow and throughfall drip points.
+This repository houses python utilities described in 'A LiDAR-driven pruning algorithm to delineate canopy drainage areas of stemflow and throughfall drip points.'
 A LiDAR-driven pruning algorithm to delineate canopy drainage areas of stemflow and throughfall drip points.
 (https://www.researchgate.net/publication/375530854)

 ## Contents:

 The interactive jupyter notebook under '.\Cylinders\cli.ipynb' displays the code written for the first draft of the above linked paper how it was run and reviewed.
-The remaning (majority) of this repository represents code written in the process of improving and productionalizing that code.
+The functionality there-in has been formalized and expanded into the

 ## Improvements since publication of preprint